 - Click the Next button.
 The Options page displays.

 - Do not enter any information.
-Filling out these fields may interfere with the monitoring and alerting operations of Threat Stack.
+Filling out these fields may interfere with the monitoring and alerting operations of Distributed Cloud AIP.

 - Click the Next button.
 The Review page displays.